-First growth forests, incredible waterfalls, rushing rivers, flowers, birds and spawning fish are but a few of the reasons to visit Goldstream Provincial Park.
+First growth forests, incredible waterfalls, rushing rivers, flowers, birds, and spawning fish are but a few of the reasons to visit Goldstream Provincial Park.
 The two Goldstream Falls are incredible, the upper Goldstream Falls and the lower Niagara Falls.
 Goldstream’s numerous trails are another good reason to come to the park.
-Here you can see first growth douglas fir trees, western red cedar, mixed with western yew and hemlock, red alder, big leaf maple and black cottonwood.
+Here you can see first growth douglas fir trees, western red cedar, mixed with western yew and hemlock, red alder, big leaf maple, and black cottonwood.

 The park is the site of an annual chum salmon spawning run that has thousands of salmon returning every year.
-Riverside trails and observation platforms provide good opportunities to view this natural phenomenon, which also attracts bald eagles, who swoop down to devour the bodies of the spawned out salmon.
+Riverside trails and observation platforms provide good opportunities to view this natural phenomenon, which also attracts bald eagles, who swoop down to devour the bodies of the spawned-out salmon.

 When we travel to Victoria, we always stop at Goldstream park and relax before heading into the hectic and busy city which is just 16 km further along the road.
-It prepares me for the fast pace of the city and after we leave, we always stop again if its early enough.
+It prepares me for the fast pace of the city, and after we leave, we always stop again if it’s early enough.

-The Goldstream Falls are just incredible to view, in the spring, when the stream is running full, they are quite beautiful, I would suggest to you all that you should get out for a walk, visit the park and see these falls.
+The Goldstream Falls are just incredible to view, in the spring when the stream is running full, they are quite beautiful, I would suggest to you all that you should get out for a walk, visit the park and see these falls.